 EFL - ESL activities and games for teaching verb patterns

 This ESL lesson plan contains activities and games for teaching some common verb patterns to intermediate level students.
 Use these teaching ideas as a stand-alone lesson plan, or to supplement an existing one.
-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 Discuss each group of verbs with respect to verb patterns, providing examples of some common verbs that fall into these categories.